hubbcaps/gazee/README.md

 - [x] Add compression for the cache images.
 - [x] Settings Page allowing basic server configuration.
 - [x] Authentication Mechanism
+- [x] Ability to change admin/user password.
+- [x] Multi User Support with Admin/User Settings.

 ### Needed features before Gazee is actually usable

+- [ ] Portability.
+Verify working on Windows.
+Currently developed and working under linux.
+- [ ] Daemonize.
+Make it runable as a service.
-- [ ] Ability to change admin/user password.
+- [ ] Various system level settings need to be implemented for CherryPy still.
-- [ ] Multi User Support with Admin/User Settings.

-### QOL Features to be added
+### QOL Features on the Roadmap

 These are features that will make Gazee better and more up to par in what should be expected of a modern comic reader, but aren't needed for actual usability.